Special Purpose Credit Programs

 Where can you learn more about Special Purpose Credit Programs?

-City First Homes is honored to be featured in the SPCP Toolkit produced by Homeownership Council of America.
-City First Homes is one of the few non-profit CDFI Funds utilizing the SPCP regulation to expand credit opportunities for underserved communities in the Nation’s Capital.
+Homes by CFE is honored to be featured in the SPCP Toolkit produced by the National Fair Housing Alliance and the Mortgage Bankers of America in partnership with the Homeownership Council of America.
+Homes by CFE is one of the few non-profit CDFI Funds utilizing the SPCP regulation to expand credit opportunities for underserved communities in the Nation’s Capital.